juszhan/Yelp-Eliteness/README.md

 ![](img_res/support_vector_score_histogram_auto-bin.png)

-Using the strongest indicator for Eliteness, a prospective Elite user need on average **70 reviews** to meet the average Elite user score.
+Using the strongest indicator for Eliteness, a prospective Elite user will need on average **70 reviews** to meet the average Elite user score.

 ## Limitations